sinnerschrader/sinnerschrader-reboot/src/jobs/director-product-design-ux-ui-hamburg.md

   Interactive.

-  We are currently looking for a Director Product Design UX / UI (f/m/d/-) at our Hamburg office.
+  We are currently looking for a Director Product Design UX/UI (f/m/d/-) at our Hamburg office.
 expectations:
   - Leadership and further development of the Product Design team
   - Consulting and strategic development of our clients